Dr. Francis E. Raymond

 502.272.8471 • email@example.com

-Alisha Harper is an Associate Professor and serves as chair of the Department of Accounting, as well as the Department of Business Administration.
+Alisha Harper is an Associate Professor and serves as chair of the Department of Business Administration.
 She received her B.A. from Shepherd University, her J.D. from the University of Louisville, and a LL.M. in Taxation from Georgetown University.
 Prior to joining the Bellarmine faculty, Alisha worked for 8 years as a Senior Attorney for the IRS Office of Chief Council and as a Special Assistant United State Attorney for the U.S. Attorney’s Office.
 Her research interests include practical tax strategies and pedagogies in the online classroom.
 Professor Harper serves as the academic advisor for Delta Sigma Pi and as the faculty coordinator for Bellarmine’s Volunteer Income Tax Assistance (VITA) program.

 Dr. Ida Kutschera